chzappsinc/react-native-animated-stickers-chz/README.md

 Here ``if(vis)`` will check if keyboard is visible or not

 **_function work like if keyboard is visible or keyboard back press then update state to flase else do other think on backPress_**

+### onSend ⚠️ read carefully

+When user click or swipe a stciker it need to updated in your chat or state! so this props ``ònSend`` will help us , this is a callbackFunction <'''ref'>

 ## Sticker View